 Many disposable diapers also use biodegradable and recyclable materials.

 Who wins this round?
 Neither!
 If only there was a magical 100% environmentally friendly option…

 Though a cloth diaper may feel a bit softer to your baby, both cloth and disposable diapers are cozy for your child (as long as they are used correctly).

 The most crucial factor in using diapers is that they are put on securely and changed as frequently as necessary.

 A soiled diaper is a soiled diaper…regardless of the material used.

 And now, after weighing the pros and cons…it’s time to reveal the final winner!
 Drum roll please….

 Who is the overall winner?
 Neither!
 And here’s why…

-Regardless of the pros and cons, it’s important to choose a diaper that works best for you and your baby’s specific needs and priorities.
+Regardless of the pros and cons, choosing a diaper that works best for you and your baby’s specific needs and priorities is best.
 What works well for your best friend, sister-in-law or neighbor may not work well for you.

 Experiment and figure out what works best for YOUR family and your priorities and specific needs.